Why are musical instruments good for kids?

 5. Body Awareness

-As kids learn to manipulate instruments they also improve their body awareness.
+As kids learn to manipulate instruments they also improve body awareness.

 They learn that their bodies can make sounds, that they can use their breath to blow into some instruments, that their hands are controlling the instruments and therefore the sounds they make, etc.